 Central Piedmont Community College

-Students must be prepared for fieldwork and possess an appropriate digital SLR camera to enter into the digital photographer certificate program.
+Students must be prepared for fieldwork and possess an appropriate digital SLR camera to enter into the digital photographer certificate program at Central Piedmont.
 Students have the option to exhibit their photographs at the campus art gallery.

 Digital Photographer Certificate

-This 56-hour certificate program is comprised of a total of four classes.
+This 56-hour certificate program is made up of a total of four classes.
 These courses cover photographing motion, HDR photography principles and metering and composition for photographs.
 Portrait and basic flash photography can also be studied at this school.
-Additionally, as part of the program, students learn how to use Adobe Photoshop.
+Additionally, as part of the program, students learn how to use Adobe Lightroom CC.
 This computer program is used in the post-production process for photographs.